 Naxal attack political conspiracy, CBI should probe it: Amit Shah

-Rajnandgaon (Chhattisgarh), Apr 12: BJP president Amit Shah on Friday described the recent Naxal attack in Dantewada, wherein a Chhattisgarh BJP MLA was killed, as a "political conspiracy" and sought a CBI probe into it.
+Rajnandgaon (Chhattisgarh), Apr 12: Bharatiya Janata Party (BJP) president Amit Shah on Friday described the recent Naxal attack in Dantewada, wherein a Chhattisgarh BJP MLA was killed, as a "political conspiracy" and sought a CBI probe into it.

-Addressing an election rally in Dongargaon town in Rajnandgaon Lok Sabha constituency, he also sought to know whether Congress chief Rahul Gandhi supported National Conference leader Omar Abdullah's demand for having a separate prime minister for Jammu and Kashmir.
+Addressing an election rally in Dongargaon town in Rajnandgaon Lok Sabha constituency, he also sought to know whether Congress chief Rahul Gandhi supported National Conference (NC) leader Omar Abdullah's demand for having a separate prime minister for Jammu and Kashmir.
 "Our MLA Bheema Mandavi was killed in the Naxal attack.
 I pay my tribute to him and pray that the departed soul rests in peace.
 It was not a normal incident and it seems to be a political conspiracy," Shah said.

 "Mandavi's wife has demanded a CBI probe into the attack.
-If the chief minister (Bhupesh Baghel) does not want to hide anything, then he should get the incident probed by the central agency.
+If the Chief Minister (Bhupesh Baghel) does not want to hide anything, then he should get the incident probed by the central agency.
 A neutral probe should be carried out into the attack," he said.
 On April 9, Mandavi, an MLA from Dantewada, and four police personnel were killed when Naxals blew up their vehicle with an IED near Shyamgiri village in the district.
 Shah also targeted Baghel for banning the CBI from investigating any fresh cases in the state without seeking the state government's consent.
 "Why is Bhupesh Baghel so afraid of the CBI?
 The Raman Singh government had never banned the CBI," he said.

 The BJP chief also alleged that Naxals are rising after the Congress government was formed in the state and said Congress government has decided to practice politics along with Naxals in future.
 Slamming Omar Abdullah over his demand for a separate PM for Jammu and Kashmir, the BJP chief said Kashmir cannot be separated from India till the last BJP worker was alive.